tecangenomics/fq_base_shifter/README.md

 # Intro
-This code was written for https://t-gn.atlassian.net/jira/software/projects/TTTS/boards/9?selectedIssue=TTTS-48.
 The customer wants to perform umi deduplication using umi-tools.
 According to the documentation(https://umi-tools.readthedocs.io/en/latest/QUICK_START.html#paired-end-sequencing), *the UMI sequence should be on the 5' end of R1, however the UMI in the data is at the 3' end of R2*

 This code will move some number of basepairs from some end of some fastq to some end of the same or another fastq.